plb027/W13_HomeWork_PLB/README.md

 # W13_HomeWork_PLB
 This repository contains files regarding Project 1.
+See below a summary of the content that you will find inside of each directory.

 ## Diagram